 Time: 75 minutes

-The workshop will teach students how to balance both life and academic responsibilities through effective time management and creating a reasonable schedule that works for them.
+This workshop will teach students how to balance both life and academic responsibilities through effective time management and setting priorities.

-Offered by Academic Coaching.
-The facilitators will be Tracy Parsons and Hannah Bamigbola.
+**Offered by Academic Coaching.
+The facilitator will be Hannah Bamigbola.

 Time: 60 minutes